Table of contents

 - Optimizing your scheduling

-Since your goal is for your salon to be profitable as quickly as possible, the best way to do that is with a little bit of planning: establish your salon startup costs, forecast your revenue potential, and find your break-even point.
+Since your goal is to be profitable as quickly as possible, planning is key.
+Establishing your salon startup costs, forecasting your revenue potential and finding your break-even point will help you estimate overall costs

 First, determine the fixed costs that you incur on a monthly basis.
 Fixed costs are your salon’s expenses that don’t change with sales volume, and are typically non-negotiable (we call them fixed for a reason).
 Some of these include: